Rakib-Hasan25/kuethack/README.md

-# Ingredients Management API
+# Recipe Management and Chatbot API

-This API allows users to manage a collection of ingredients with their quantities.
-The API is built using Flask and MongoDB and includes the following features:

-- Add a new ingredient
-- Retrieve all ingredients
-- Update an existing ingredient's quantity
-- Delete an ingredient
+This system manages recipes by parsing and storing recipe details, and integrates an LLM-based chatbot to recommend recipes based on user preferences and available ingredients.

 ## Prerequisites